radekstepan/burnchart/README.md

 [ ] rotate between percentage progress and points left [ ] Send notifications to people like Codeship or have our own delivery system perhaps like Github or just show a notification icon and onclick ask people to upgrade

+### The 20%

+[ ] Do not show login/logged-in state when we are still fetching that information from Firebase [ ] Handle 404 on routes; from catch all check if '/' or go 404 controller [ ] Variable document.title on different pages
+[ ] In add a project form autocomplete on my username, orgs I am member of and repos I have access to [ ] Someone might create a public repo, add it to the system and switch it to private; need to check repo priviledges at runtime; or when asking for auth, one would choose either public OR public/private, but this could get confusign.
+[ ] Make sure the padding fits throughout the interface; we have user-select on elements.
+[ ] Validate repo input and show a loading sign of sorts [ ] When fetching repo say if no perms to access or does not exist [ ] Check location.hash is supported
+[ ] Have an app wide of triggering a URL and have named routes too [ ] Check that we have not run out of requests to make

 ### Extras

 [ ] choose your own strategy for naming issues, e.g. all issues are one size